Table of Contents

 TomTom's B2C IAM team ran into exactly this.
 Before they restructured their testing, they were running tests on three dedicated virtual machines with no version tracking.
 Test scripts were manually triggered.
 Integrating testing frameworks into their CI/CD pipelines was complex.
 And visibility into test results across their development, testing, acceptance, and production environments was limited.

 Iakym Lynnyk, an Expert Systems Engineer at TomTom, led the effort to change that.
-The problem wasn't that they lacked tests.
+The problem was not that they lacked tests.
 They had SOAP UI tests for functional validation, JMeter for load and stress testing, and Selenium-based UI tests built with Maven.
 The problem was that none of these ran in a way that gave developers fast, reliable feedback.

 The feedback loop tax